vic-ma/howtodismantle.github.io/_posts/2025-02-05-From-Cloud-to-Factory-Building-an-Azure-Logic-App-to-Access-Peakboard-Boxes-via-the-Peakboard-Hub.md

 2. Parse the JSON string that is returned by the authentification
 3. Call the actualy API to execute the function

-AFter having a created a new Logic App in the AZure portal, we add the first http call as shown in the screenshot.
+After having a created a new Logic App in the Azure portal, we add the first http call as shown in the screenshot.
 The endpoint GET "/auth/token" receives the API key within an additional header with key "apiKey".

 ![image](/assets/2025-02-05/050.png)